BeaumerF/Opus-Mundi/README.md

   - have access to the best technological tools.

 ## To do
-- [ ] virtual reality example (actually, it's just a panoramic photo to scroll)
+- [ ] virtual reality example (currently, it's just a panoramic photo to scroll)

 ## Can I help you?
 Of course !
 By trying to do the tasks of the todo section, by giving advices or by hitting the :star: button !